snowmac/awol-compass/2021-2022/week_18-git.md

 # Quiz

-Take the Git quiz and email me your results (Adam.Bourg@gmail.com)
+Take the Git quiz and email me your results from the results page / button (Adam.Bourg@gmail.com)